-Your credit history is basically what it sounds like – a record of your borrowing history.
-It has details about every type of official financial arrangement you’ve ever entered into, from small affairs like cell phone and internet contracts through to the larger likes of mortgages and bills.
-It plays an important role in determining how high a lender sets their auto loan repayment.
+Your credit history is exactly what it sounds like: a record of your borrowing history.
+It has information about every financial arrangement you’ve ever entered into, from small affairs like cell phone and internet contracts to larger ones like mortgages.
+This record plays an important role in determining how high a lender sets your auto loan repayment amount.

-Car loan lenders will sift through the records in your credit history and look for any possible signs that you might pose a risk when it comes to paying your financial commitments on time each month.
-Specifically, they’ll look for evidence that you’ve got a habit of missing payment dates, if you’ve been subject to any repossession orders or if you’ve been declared bankrupt.
+Car loan lenders will sift through your credit history and look for signs that you might not hold up your end of the bargain.
+Specifically, they’ll look for evidence that you’ve got a habit of missing payment dates, if you’ve been subject to any repossession orders, or if you’ve ever declared bankruptcy.

-You’ll generally find that having any of these red flags on your credit history will result in an auto finance lender charging you a higher monthly repayment for your loan.
+Generally, having one of these red flags in your credit history will result in a higher monthly payment amount.

 2. Credit score

-This is a measurement used by lenders to determine how much of a financial risk you are.
-In Canada, credit scores usually take the form of a numerical value between 300 and 900, with a ‘good’ score being considered around the 650 mark.
+This is a measurement lenders use to determine how much of a financial risk you are.
+In Canada, credit scores usually take the form of a numerical value between 300 and 900, with a ‘good’ score setting somewhere around 650.
 That said, around 20% of Canadians have a score below this.

-It goes without saying that your credit score will be a big influence on how favourable your overall auto loan terms are, and ultimately, the cost of your monthly repayment.
+It goes without saying that your credit score will be a big influence on how favourable your overall auto loan terms are, and ultimately, your payment amount.
 Higher credit scores provide access to more favourable interest rates and better repayment terms from auto finance lenders.